 - When waiting for the bus at home or at school, don’t approach the bus until it comes to a complete stop.

-- When approaching or leaving the bus, look both ways before crossing the street.
+- When approaching or leaving the bus, wait for the driver's hand signal, look both ways before crossing the street.
 Cross in front of the bus.

 - Do not lean out the window or throw objects out the window.

 - Don’t litter or eat on the bus.

 - Never run between a line of buses.

 Secretary: Ms. Marine Castro